Historical

 The Fly — New Buzz on an Old Theme

-Mark Irwin, CSC details his experience working with frequent collaborator David Cronenberg on the horror masterpiece The Fly.
+Mark Irwin, CSC details his experience working with frequent collaborator David Cronenberg on this horror masterpiece.

 Tim Lucas